musoniusr/DhammaratoDhamma/_posts/2024-10-01-balance-between-seclusion-and-sangha-phra-cathal-10-01-24.md

 **Phra Cathal:** Oh yeah, yeah, I know what you mean.
 Yeah.
 I have no schedule or no job or anything like that.
 Yeah, true.
 Yeah, yeah, true.
 It's.
 There's a.
 For me there's like a different like quality of break when I have this experience I have right now where I have no. Oh yeah.
 Like I can just sit in my cootie for a few days.
 I. It's like a relief in the mind.
 That's definitely different than the general experience of the day to day life of the monastery.
 It's a, it's a different.
 Yeah, a different quality of sort of taking a break.
 It's like my mind really.
 It's very blissful is what I'm saying.
 And it's very nice to recharge or I don't know, not recharge, but it's a deeper recharge.
 You know, I really was like, can you get your.

 **Dhammarato:** Here's the interesting question.
 Can you get yourself into that retired state, that easy state.
-State and still go along with Hachan Meti and maintain that place of quietude even though you're riding in the car and even though that he's put you around Thai people, you're not able to do that yet.
+State and still go along with Ajahn Meti and maintain that place of quietude even though you're riding in the car and even though that he's put you around Thai people, you're not able to do that yet.

 **Phra Cathal:** That is my number one.
 Like, I wouldn't call it a goal, but that is always in my.
 You know, my.